-A weakness of the chin may cause concern.
-Weak chins are usually due to relative underdevelopment of the lower jaw.
+‘Weak’ chins are usually due to relative underdevelopment of the lower jaw.
 This is often associated with mal-occlusion or non alignment of the lower and upper teeth.
 The lower teeth don’t come forward enough to fit with the upper teeth in the normal way.
-When this problem is corrected with jaw surgery by moving the lower jaw forward, the chin is automatically brought forward as well and the weak chin issue resolved.
-Often, however, at an early age, orthodontics or braces is used to tilt the bottom teeth forward and the weak chin problem remains.
+When this is corrected with jaw surgery by moving the lower jaw forward, the chin is automatically brought forward and the ‘weak’ chin is addressed.
+Often, however, at an early age, orthodontics (or braces) is used to tilt the bottom teeth forward and the ‘weak’ chin remains.

-- The balance of the face isn’t right
+- There is an imbalance of the face

-- Chin augmentation can be done in two main ways, a chin implant or sliding genioplasty.
+- Chin augmentation (genioplasty) can be done in two main ways, a chin implant or sliding genioplasty.

-We offer digital imaging where you photos are edited to demonstrate to you your expected result following chin augmentation.
+We offer digital imaging, where photos are edited to demonstrate your desired result following chin augmentation.

-This is the simplest way of doing chin augmentation.
-It is suitable for achieving a more gentle or less dramatic augmentation.
+It is suitable for achieving a more gentle or less dramatic augmentation (genioplasty).
 The implant is inserted onto the surface of the jaw bone lower rim either via the mouth or from an incision under the chin.
 The best material to use is rigid porous polyurethane (plastic) which is fixed to the bone with screws so it won’t move.
 The disadvantage of chin implants is that it uses plastic, not your own tissue, and so it is prone to infection and migration of the implant.
 It also may erode underlying bone mass.